Alex Cora: Boston Red Sox manager (second stint)

 Cora was rehired as the Red Sox' manager on November 6, 2020, on a two-year contract for the 2021 and 2022 seasons, with a club option for the 2023 and 2024 seasons.
 On April 14, 2021, Cora earned the 200th win of his managerial career in the first game of a doubleheader against the Minnesota Twins.
 The 2021 Red Sox qualified for the postseason as a wild card, and advanced to the ALCS.
 On November 22, 2021, the Red Sox announced that they exercised their 2023–2024 option to extend Cora's contract as manager of the team.

 During the 2022 season, Cora missed six games in the latter half of April after testing positive for COVID-19; bench coach Will Venable led the team in Cora's absence.
 His 19 challenges in 2022 were the fewest of any full-time major league managers, as were his eight overturns.

 On July 24, 2024, the Red Sox announced that Cora agreed to a three-year contract extension, through the 2027 season.

+After a 10–17 start to the 2026 season that left the Red Sox in last place of the American League East division, Cora was fired on April 25, 2026.
+In his two stints with the Red Sox, Cora led the team to three playoff appearances and one World Series championship.
+Cora's 620 wins as manager is the third-most all-time in franchise history.

+One day after his firing, Philadelphia Phillies president of baseball operations Dave Dombrowski, whom Cora had worked under for the Red Sox from 2018 to 2019, offered to hire Cora to manage the team, as Dombrowski was planning to fire manager Rob Thomson.
+However, Cora declined the offer, citing a desire to spend more time with family.
+The Phillies would end up firing Thomson on April 28 and promoting bench coach Don Mattingly to interim manager.